 *Post updated, May, 2019

-As time passed, the Castle had various owners; ultimately being purchased by Sir John Gilmour, who incorporated the Castle as a type of amusement on the estate of his more modern home - Inch House (now a community centre).
 By the 1700s, the site was already attracting droves of Romantically inspired tourists.
 Follow in their footsteps - I love the double layer of history.
-In the U.S. something that happened in the 18th century - the tourism alone - would warrant its own Ph.D. dissertation.
+For those of us in the U.S., something that happened in the 18th century - the tourism alone - would warrant its own Ph.D. dissertation.

 Once you walk up the hill, you’ll be gradually greeted by the Castle looming majestically on a hill - a bit like Brigadoon.
 Check the website for opening times - they are restricted in off-season.
 That said, grab your ticket at the little ticket house upon your arrival - adults are 6 quid - definitely the cheapest tourist attraction we’d hit in a while.
 Continue into the Castle.
 There is a bathroom available on your way in - I was worried about that.